Go Driver

 Prebuilt shared libraries for macOS (arm64), Linux (x64), and Windows (x64) are bundled in the module.
 No extra downloads or environment variables needed, just go get and build.

-The compiled Go binary dynamically links against libstoolap.
-For deployment, place the shared library next to your executable or in a system library path.
+The binary dynamically loads libstoolap at runtime via dlopen.
+For deployment, place the shared library next to your executable or set the STOOLAP_LIB environment variable.

 Other Platforms

-For platforms without a bundled library (e.g. Linux arm64, macOS x64), download from the releases page or build from source, then build with the stoolap_use_lib tag:
+For platforms without a bundled library (e.g. Linux arm64, macOS x64), download from the releases page or build from source, then:

 Quick Start